 Learn all about the highlights—and pitfalls—of “Count” Agoston Haraszthy’s legendary wine career while touring hand-chiseled Tokay-style champagne cellars at this historic Sonoma winery.
 Buena Vista was founded in 1858, and the cellars were recently, and expensively, restored to allow visitors to experience this historic California landmark.

-Offered for free, on the hour from 11am to 3pm, Kunde’s guided cave tours are free, and include a rare glimpse, in a chapel-like setting, at the fascinating rock structure that lies beneath the winery’s hillside vineyards.
+Offered daily, Kunde’s guided cave tours are free, and include a rare glimpse, in a chapel-like setting, at the fascinating rock structure that lies beneath the winery’s hillside vineyards.

 Sonoma County Vineyard Tours